lupyuen/lupyuen.github.io/src/pinephone2.md

 # What's Next

-NuttX on PinePhone has been an incredible journey, thanks to the awesome NuttX and Pine64 Communities!
+NuttX on PinePhone has been an incredibly rewarding journey, thanks to the awesome NuttX and Pine64 Communities!

 Please join me in the next article...
-As we begin our exploration of __Apache NuttX RTOS on 64-bit RISC-V__!
+As we begin our exploration of __Apache NuttX RTOS on 64-bit RISC-V__.

 Many Thanks to my [__GitHub Sponsors__](https://github.com/sponsors/lupyuen) for supporting my work!
 This article wouldn't have been possible without your support.